 COVID-19 has changed the way we interact with the world, both physically and digitally.
-Even if full-on quarantine isn’t currently on the cards in your part of the world, it’s still likely you’re spending more time at home and less at the office or the local bar than usual.
+Even if full-on quarantine isn’t on the cards anymore, it’s quite possible you’re still spending more time at home and less at the office or the local bar than usual.
 As a result of this shift, millions of people are finding themselves with far more free time than they’re used to.

 Luckily, if you have an iPhone or iPad, there’s plenty you can do to pass that extra time in a vaguely productive manner.
 Whether you want to use this opportunity to learn a new skill, power through some life admin, or simply sit back and relax, here are ten fantastic apps to help while the hours away without going stir crazy.

 Clear out your camera roll with Gemini Photos